- Ph.D. University of California, Los Angeles

 - B.A.
 Pomona College

 Specialty Areas: Language development.Bilingualism Heritage language loss and maintenance.
 Language and cultural identity.

 - PSY 495XC - Community Research Seminar II

 Selected Publications and Presentations

-Oh, J. S. & Fuligni, A. J. (in press).
-The Role of Heritage Language Development in the Ethnic Identity and Family Relationships of Adolescents from Immigrant Backgrounds.
-Social Development.
+Oh, J. S. & Fuligni, A. J. (2010).
+The role of heritage language development in the ethnic identity and family relationships of adolescents from immigrant backgrounds.
+Social Development, 19(1), 202-220.

 Heritage Language Development, Maintenance, and Loss: Linguistic minority children often grow up speaking a heritage language at home while learning the mainstream language at school.
 One of my research interests is in better understanding linguistic minority children's bilingual language development; in particular, how the two languages develop in relation to one another, especially as children become exposed to the mainstream language in school.
-I am also working to identify the factors that are related to heritage language maintenance and loss in linguistic minority children and adolescents.
-Moreover, given the nearly inevitable loss of heritage languages among immigrant-background children in the U.S., I have also been studying the consequences of heritage language loss, especially for family relationships, cultural identity, and psychological well-being in linguistic minority adolescents and college students.
+I have also been studying the consequences of heritage language loss, especially for family relationships, cultural identity, and psychological well-being in linguistic minority adolescents and college students.

 Dual-Language Immersion in Early Childhood: Dual-language immersion programs provide the opportunity for both language minority and majority children to develop and maintain proficiency in two languages.
 I have been involved with several community-based organizations in Los Angeles in the effort to advocate for high quality dual-language immersion programs and in the development of models of dual-language immersion for use in early childhood classrooms.